What is your perception of success? Playing in the NHL? Winning a championship? Winning at any cost? Maintaining a positive attitude at all times?

 Simply recognize that you have all that you need to get through each moment without falling into the trap of guilt and judgment.
 Every single performance-enhancing drug will blind you from gaining wisdom from the experience.
 That does not mean you are not going to try to win out there on the ice.
 What it does mean is that you are not prepared to win whatever it is you desire at any cost.
 Be open to reconsidering your perception, your belief and your meaning of “winning”.
 What you patch for a while will intensify in unexpected ways over time.

-Balance is wisdom and wisdom is balance.
-Your inner wisdom is what you develop through curiosity, adversity and awareness of each experience.
+Balance is wisdom and wisdom is a balance.
+Your inner wisdom is what you develop through curiosity, adversity, and awareness of each experience.

 The desire to perform at your very best for this one very special game filled with scouts in the stands who traveled many miles to see how well you will perform under pressure simply means that this will be an experience for you to enjoy, to appreciate and to learn from.
 Don’t worry about it, you will do your best regardless.
 Your life does not depend on this game.
 Nor does your career or your future.
 This inner belief, sometimes unconscious and unquestioned, can make you do whatever it takes to try to be at your very best.